DaveGut/HubitatActive/README.md

 Installation and operation from th Local Area Network of Kasa (TP-Link) bulbs, plugs, switches, and energy monitor switches.
 See WIKI for additional information.

 ## Samsung Appliances
+No longer maintained.
+Use HubithingReplica instead.
 Drivers Samsung Washer, Dryer, Oven, and Refrigerators.
 Provides control and status through the SmartThings cloud.
 Does not require a SmartThings hub.

 ## Samsung TV
 Driver for Samsung TV (2016 and later models) into Hubitat.
 Provides basic control and optional linkage to SmartThings additional controls.